AleoNet/snarkOS/rpc/documentation/concepts/rpc_server.md

 -rpc-port 3030
 ```

 The default RPC port is `3030`.
-This can be specified with the `-rpc-port` flag when starting a full node.
+A custom RPC port may be specified using the `-rpc-port` flag when starting a node.

 ## Authentication for Private RPC Endpoints